 Mary Tyler Moore

-The actress has type 1 diabetes.
+The late actress had type 1 diabetes.
 She was diagnosed at age 30, when she was hospitalized after having a miscarriage.
 A routine blood test at the hospital showed a very high blood sugar level of 750.
 "They put me on insulin right away," she told Larry King in 2005.
-Now in her 70s, Moore has long been active in promoting diabetes research.
-She serves as the international chairman of the Juvenile Diabetes Research Foundation.
+She took an active in promoting diabetes research and was the international chairman of the Juvenile Diabetes Research Foundation.
+She died January 25, 2017.